marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 ## Signed positive numbers
 Let's consider how Java stores positive signed numbers.
 For simplicity, let's say that we have `4` bits numbers.
 The first bit determines the sign. `0` means that the number is positive.
-To represent the actual value of the number we have `3` other bits.
+To represent the actual value of the number, we have `3` other bits.
 Examples:

 `0011` = `0` on the left means that the number is positive <br />
 &nbsp;&nbsp;`011` value is equal to: 0<sup>2</sup> + 2<sup>1</sup> + 2<sup>0</sup> = `3` <br />

-`0101` = `0` on the left means that number is positive <br />
+`0101` = `0` on the left means that the number is positive <br />
 &nbsp;&nbsp;`101`value is equal to: 2<sup>2</sup> + 0<sup>1</sup> + 2<sup>0</sup> = `5` <br />

 ## Negative numbers